wolfpld/moderncore/doc/iv.md

  - Drag and drop the image on the viewer window,
  - Copy and paste the image.

+When you open a single image, its directory will be scanned for other images so that you can switch between them.
+Providing multiple images with the above actions only allows switching between them.

 You can pan the image by holding down the right mouse button.
 Zoom is done with the mouse wheel.

 Keybindings: